tpendragon/vlms-on-hpc/README.md

 python fetch.py to-hub <your HF username>/<new repo name>
 ```
 By default, your dataset is private.
 You can publish as public by adding `--public`

+### Use SCP
+While connected to Adroit, find the files that you'd like to transfer.
+For example, my markdown output files might be in:
+`/scratch/network/myusername/quice/markdown`

+Open the terminal on your computer.
+You can copy the folder from Adroit to your computer with the `scp` command.
+`scp <origin> <destination>`
+for example,
+`scp myusername@adroit.princeton.edu:/scratch/network/myusername/quice/markdown/ ~/Downloads/`

 Further reading:
 - https://researchcomputing.princeton.edu/support/knowledge-base/hugging-face